All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The platform's pricing structure differs significantly from Ro's monthly model.
 Calibrate charges $1,647 for the first year, which includes all medications, doctor visits, coaching sessions, and program materials.
 They also offer a payment plan option at $137 per month, though this extends the total cost over a longer period.

-The program begins with a comprehensive medical evaluation that includes lab work, detailed health questionnaires, and a video consultation with a physician.
+The program begins with a thorough medical evaluation that includes lab work, detailed health questionnaires, and a video consultation with a physician.
 This process typically takes 1-2 weeks to complete.
 Once approved, you're assigned a dedicated care team that includes a doctor, registered dietitian, and health coach.

 Calibrate's coaching component is extensive.
 You'll receive weekly one-on-one coaching calls during the first month, followed by bi-weekly sessions throughout the program.
 The coaching covers four key areas they call "The Four Pillars": food, sleep, exercise, and emotional health.
 Each pillar includes specific protocols and measurable goals tailored to your lifestyle and preferences.

 The platform provides detailed meal planning resources, including recipes, shopping lists, and restaurant guides.
-Their sleep optimization program includes strategies for improving sleep quality, which research shows can significantly impact weight loss success.
+Their sleep improvement program includes strategies for improving sleep quality, which research shows can significantly impact weight loss success.
 The exercise component focuses on sustainable movement patterns rather than intense workout regimens.

 Medical oversight is more intensive than most telehealth platforms.
 Calibrate doctors conduct monthly video visits to review your progress, adjust medications, and address any side effects.
 They also coordinate with your primary care physician when necessary and can order additional lab work to monitor metabolic markers.